About Us

 Heathcote

 Anchored by the historic Heathcote Mill, the center serves as a resource for both those who teach and those who learn, honoring traditional as well as newer sources of knowledge.
-Program initiatives include topics such as bio-intensive agriculture, health and nutrition, and children’s education.
+Program initiatives include topics such as bio-intensive agriculture, health and nutrition, animal husbandry, plant identification and ecology, and children’s education.

 About